sour0v1/mfs-paymate-server/README.md

-# Paymate - Server Side
+# mfs-paymate-server
-This repository contains the server-side code for the [Paymate - Client Side](https://github.com/sour0v1/mfs-paymate-client).
+This repository contains the server-side code for the [mfs-paymate-client](https://github.com/sour0v1/mfs-paymate-client).
 The server handles user authentication, transactions, cash-in/cash-out requests, and provides data to the client-side application.

 ## Features